-- " The oldest boys' choir on earth, the world-famous Regensburger Domspatzen, generally sings on Sundays during High Mass at the cathedral. - " Just behind the cathedral, in the cathedral garden, is the cathedral workshop with some grand pieces. - " A definite must-visit is the cathedral treasury in the bishop's court just next to the cathedral, containing unique exhibits from nearly 1000 years of church history. - " Treat yourself to a cathedral tour!
+- " The oldest boys' choir on earth, the world-famous Regensburger Domspatzen, generally sings on Sundays during High Mass at the cathedral.
+And since 2022, there's also a girls' choir. - " Just behind the cathedral, in the cathedral garden, is the cathedral workshop with some grand pieces. - " A definite must-visit is the cathedral treasury in the bishop's court just next to the cathedral, containing unique exhibits from nearly 1000 years of church history. - Treat yourself to a cathedral tour!
 The some 50 cathedral guides will reveal totally new perspectives and insights - so you can see more, understand more, and admire more!